Blog

 Washington Targeting Three Wolf Packs for Killing

-by Nick Cady, Legal Director On November 7, 2018, the Washington Department of Fish and Wildlife (WDFW) authorized the killing of wolves in the Smackout pack in Stevens County and … Continue reading Washington Targeting Three Wolf Packs for Killing
+by Nick Cady, Legal Director On November 7, 2018, the Washington Department of Fish and Wildlife (WDFW) authorized the killing of wolves in the Smackout pack in Stevens County and ordered the complete elimination of the Togo pack in Ferry County.
+Department staff are still actively trying to kill the last adult and pup in … Read more

 Federal Timber Sale Challenges

 Below is a sample of some of our recent timber sale challenges.
 We will update this list periodically!
-Lower Grave Timber Sale: The Lower Grave timber sale is a Medford … Continue reading Federal Timber Sale Challenges
+Lower Grave Timber Sale: The Lower Grave timber sale is a Medford District Bureau of Land Management sale targeting old-growth forests near the Rogue River in southern Oregon.
+The sale targets old-growth forests inhabited by the northern … Read more

 Reflections on the Rise for Climate March & the Future of Fossil Fuel Resistance

-By Dylan Plummer, Madeline Cowen, and Sam Krop Chants of ‘keep it in the ground’ floated on the early morning breeze in downtown San Francisco as we joined tens of … Continue reading Reflections on the Rise for Climate March & the Future of Fossil Fuel Resistance
+By Dylan Plummer, Madeline Cowen, and Sam Krop Chants of ‘keep it in the ground’ floated on the early morning breeze in downtown San Francisco as we joined tens of thousands of demonstrators gathering for the People’s Climate March.
+A sea of colorful banners waved against the morning light, reading things ranging from ‘Quaker’s against … Read more

 Strummin’ it at Northwest String Summit

-by Renee Seacor and Mari Galloway, Cascadia Wildlands Summer Legal Interns July 25, 2018 As Cascadia Wildlands’ summer legal interns, we had the opportunity to table at the 17th annual … Continue reading Strummin’ it at Northwest String Summit
+by Renee Seacor and Mari Galloway, Cascadia Wildlands Summer Legal Interns July 25, 2018 As Cascadia Wildlands’ summer legal interns, we had the opportunity to table at the 17th annual Northwest String Summit!
+Overall, the weekend was a great success!
+We were able to listen to some incredibly talented musicians, paint the faces of some … Read more

 A Report Back on Field Checking the Proposed Jordan Cove LNG Terminal